toitlang/jaguar/README.md

 sudo usermod -aG dialout $USER
 ```

 You will have to log out and log back in for this to take effect.
+You can also try
+`newgrp dialout` to avoid the need to log out and log back in.

 ---